hengxin/cheat-sheets/intellij-cheat-sheets/intellij-shortcuts-cheat-sheet.md

-# IntelliJ Shortcuts Cheet Sheet
+# IntelliJ Shortcuts Cheat Sheet

-The Table Of Content (*nearly*) corresponds to the menus of Android Studo IDE.
+The Table Of Content (*nearly*) corresponds to the menus of Android Studio IDE.

 ## The Most Powerful Ones